For many, the idea of owning a home is awesome. But what about the process of buying one? Not so much.

 Now comes the fun part of home hunting!
 You’re going to explore the neighborhoods!

-Your agent may have shown you some off-the-market homes and some listed ones that match your needs, and in order to make a well-informed choice, you may need to find out everything about the neighborhood, the locality, and more!
+Your agent may have shown you some off-the-market homes and some listed ones that match your needs.
+To make a well-informed choice, you may need to find out everything about the neighborhood, the locality, and more!
 In case you have children, finding the best schools is important.
-Also as parks, day care centers if you have the need.

 Shortlist.
 Discuss.
 Negotiate.
 Own.

 It is always the end of the finish line and the last minute of a game that packs the most action.
-Same is the case with home hunting.
-When you are done with the budgeting, documentation, hiring an agent, zoning in on relevant mortgages, now it’s time for the thrill of hunting.
+The same is the case with home hunting.
+After completing the budgeting, documentation, hiring an agent, and selecting relevant mortgages, it’s time to enjoy the thrill of hunting.

-Your estate agent will work with you and schedule private viewings of homes that you have shortlisted or are considering to shortlist.
-Discuss with your family and with your agent which house fits your budget and style the best.
+Your estate agent will work with you to schedule private viewings of homes you have shortlisted or are considering.
+Discuss with your family and agent which house best fits your budget and style.
 Once you have made your choice, brace yourself, it is time to negotiate and close the deal.

-If you are new to home buying and need professional advice, or simply need to hire a trustworthy real estate agent, reach out to the best in Texas, the Judi Wright Team!
+If you are new to home buying and need professional advice or a trustworthy real estate agent, reach out to the best in Texas, the Judi Wright Team!